If the business relevance and data infrastructure are not assessed they may introduce unnecessary costs. Which life cycle approach is ideal for you?

 How to make the right decision for your organization?

 Critics claim that underlying assumptions and choice of scope and data can steer the outcome of any LCA towards a result that best suits the owner.
 Several mutually reinforcing developments will counter this whilst increasing the necessity of using (simplified) LCA within businesses.
-Philips Environment, Health and Safety advises companies to assess whether formal LCA and/or certified schemes such as EPD are needed and if so to what extent and for what purpose.
+Philips Environment, Health & Safety advises companies to assess whether formal LCA and/or certified schemes such as EPD are needed and if so to what extent and for what purpose.
 In many cases, qualitative life-cycle thinking or internal simplified LCA tools can be sufficient.

 Find out which approach best fits your situation